JoaoLong/numerical-math-cpp/README.md

 **Developed methods:**
 The classes available for each type of problem are:

-- Random number generator - FCrand
+- Random number generator - *FCrand*.
 - Matrix methods - FCmatrixAlgo
 - Systems of linear equations - EqSolver
 - Interpolation - DataPoints, Interpolator